paperreduction/Rapid-TUPPLUR/README.md

 16 GPIO pins availabele on a header.
 So keep that in mind if you're wanting to use something like a Sonoff.
 I chose to use a NodeMCU like Martin to have easy access to the GPIO pins.

-The 28BYJ-48 ULN2003 has 200 steps per revolution and that value is baked into the firmware.
-If you're using this for a different stepper motor driver you'll need to modify the code.
+The 28BYJ-48 ULN2003 has 2048 steps per revolution and that value is baked into the firmware.
+If you're using this for a different stepper motor (NEMA17 has 200 steps) you'll need to modify the code.

 Microstepping is not supported for the same reasons Nikodem outlines.